 Method of Operation

 It is the responsibility of Procurement and Contracting Services to conduct all negotiations affecting purchase, price, terms, and delivery of goods and/or services for the operation of the University.
-Under no circumstances are vendors to supply such goods or services without a University Purchase Order number, Purchasing Card (PCard) number or Stores Blanket Purchase Order number.
-Any orders placed by individuals outside the Procurement and Contracting Services Department will be considered a personal transaction between the vendor and departmental individual, unless the purchase is via the Purchasing Card or Stores Blanket Purchase Order.
+Under no circumstances are vendors to supply such goods or services without a University Purchase Order number, or Purchasing Card (PCard) number.
+Any orders placed by individuals outside the Procurement and Contracting Services Department will be considered a personal transaction between the vendor and departmental individual, unless the purchase is via the Purchasing Card.

 The University of Arizona Purchasing Card

 The University of Arizona Purchasing Card (PCard) Program has been designed and implemented to allow for direct small dollar purchases (less than $5,000 including tax and freight) via Visa in order to eliminate, as much as possible, the need for small dollar purchase orders and direct reimbursements.
 All transactions made using the University PCard must benefit and support the University's mission of education, research and public service.
 For additional information, call (520) 626-9091.

 It is our aim to conduct our activities in the best interest of the University while at the same time creating and maintaining good vendor relations.
 We rely on vendor visits and information on the latest market developments and product innovation.
 Competitive prices, quality, and satisfactory delivery are characteristics we continually seek in our vendor relations.